Kimi450/ubuntu_server/README.md

       - Go to ``Settings > Subtitles`` and make changes if needed
       - Manually add the language profile to all the scanned media after first installation
     - NOTE:
-      - If it doesnt work, manually reinstall this service a few times.
-It just works, not sure why
+      - If it doesnt work, manually restart the pod few times.
+It just works, not sure why.
+If that doesnt work, try reinstalling.

   - ##### Setup Ombi
     - One stop shop for Sonarr/Radarr/Lidarr requests